Assistantships and Scholarships

 Aural Skills, Composition, Music History, Music Technology, Music Theory, Instrumental and Choral Arranging, World Music, MidAmerican Center for Contemporary Music and Non-major Offerings.

 Music Admissions Coordinator Assistant and Public Events Office

 Bachelor’s degree in music, 3.0 GPA and unconditional admission to the Graduate College.
-To be considered for an assistantship, candidates must present a campus interview.
+In most areas candidates must present a campus interview to be considered for an assistantship.

-To be assured of consideration, candidates should complete the application and campus interview/audition by February 22, 2014.
-(The Orchestral Conducting application deadline is January 5, 2014 and the Choral Conducting application deadline is February 1, 2014.)
+To be assured of consideration, candidates should complete the application and campus interview/audition by February 24, 2024.
+(The Orchestral Conducting application deadline is January 5, 2024 and the Choral Conducting application deadline is February 2, 2024.)